kosshi-net/scuep/README.md

 `:m/searchterm` Marks all items that contain the search term.
 WIP Note: The searching is basic case sensitive substring search currently.

+`:addto <path>` Append selected items to file.
+Does not check for duplicates.

 `:!command` Enter a shell command, where % is a path or url of an item.
 The command is run for every single marked item, one by one.
 If there is no marked items, the command is run once for currently selected item.
 Example usage:
 `:!echo '%' >> ~/new_playlist;`

+BUG: $ and ' are valid characters in filenames and can break single and double quotes.
+This is not handled properly currently.
+Do not use this command for this.

 ### Usage examples